x-delfino/cloud-wiki/docs/azure/services/azure_ad/guests_external_identities.md

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 # Guests & External Identities

-Now one thing to clarify off the bat is that, whilst they're often used iterchangeably, **Guests** and **External Identities** are not exactly synonymous terms.
+Now one thing to clarify off the bat is that, whilst they're often used interchangeably, **Guests** and **External Identities** are not exactly synonymous terms.
 - **Guests**: accounts with a `UserType` of `Guest` as opposed to `Member` which has an impact on their level of access to resources (we'll go into this later).
 - **External Identities**: accounts that are homed in an external identity provider such as a user from an external AAD Tenant or with a Microsoft account.